duneanalytics/docs/docs/resources/dune-bounties.md

 Dune is an open platform on which you can build all kinds of analysis, Dashboards and Spells, so the official answer here is the dreaded "it depends."

-BUT going rates for Freelance Dune Wizards seem to be anywhere between $30-$100 per hour.
+Going rates for Freelance Dune Wizards seem to be anywhere between \$30-\$100 per hour.

 And you can always ask in our Discord or fill out the Typeform in the "Supported approach" tab above to get some help on this!